nikitavoloboev/data/docs/health/skin-care.md

 Before going to sleep, I do another exercise routine and quick shower.
 Then:

-1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face and eye area. ~ 1 minute.
+1. [[Cleanse](https://youtu.be/h05frUE9dkE?t=765)] Wet face, squeeze [Jelly Joker cleanser](https://geekandgorgeous.com/collections/101-serums/products/jelly-joker) into palm and gently, but thoroughly massage over face, neck and eye area. ~ 1 minute.
 Rinse well with warm water and pat dry.
 2. [[Exfoliant](https://www.youtube.com/watch?v=h05frUE9dkE)] Every third day.
 Apply [Calm Down](https://geekandgorgeous.com/collections/exfoliants/products/calm-down) either with a cotton pad or pour it into your hands and pat it on as men do with after-shave.
 Avoid the area around the eyes.
 Let it absorb. ~ 1 minute.
-3. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Every other day.
-Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) to the face.
-Let it absorb. ~ 1 minute.
+3. [[Azelaic acid](https://www.youtube.com/watch?v=8dxEW9P6C3c)] Apply few drops of [aPAD](https://geekandgorgeous.com/collections/101-serums/products/gg-101-apad) to the face.
+Let it absorb.
+I brush my teeth as I wait.
+Takes ~ 2 minutes.
-4. [[Retinal](https://www.youtube.com/watch?v=nGxBxp3av-Y)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
+4. [[Retinal](https://youtu.be/CxvtzM3bHhE?t=404)] Apply pea sized amount of [A-Game 5](https://geekandgorgeous.com/collections/101-serums/products/a-game-5) to the face.
 Let it absorb. ~ 2 minutes. (start every other day and move up to daily after 2 weeks)
 5. [[Moisturizer](https://www.youtube.com/watch?v=bLNbN0YMBWk)] Apply [Hydration Station](https://geekandgorgeous.com/collections/101-serums/products/hydration-station) on already slightly wet skin.
 Use as much or as little as your skin needs.
 6. Go to sleep.
 Always use fresh sheets especially on the pillows.